 Marshfield sits in USDA Hardiness Zone 6b, with average minimum winter temperatures ranging from -5°F to 0°F. However, our coastal location creates several microclimates that affect planting timing:

-Coastal Advantage: Properties within 2 miles of the ocean (Brant Rock, Green Harbor, Rexhame) experience moderated temperatures, extending the growing season by 2-3 weeks compared to inland areas like Marshfield Hills.
+Properties within 2 miles of the ocean (Brant Rock, Green Harbor, Rexhame) experience moderated temperatures, extending the growing season by 2-3 weeks compared to inland areas like Marshfield Hills.

 Key Climate Factors Affecting Planting in Marshfield